praksd/Training-algorithms/README.md

 All codes are written in python

-train and test files are given in Test folder.
+train and test files are given for each question

 checker.py files are just to check the correct format of the output!